sawarkarsLab/Data_Pipeline/README.md

 # Data Pipeline Project

-This project implements an ETL pipeline using Apache Airflow, Python, and PySpark.
-The pipeline extracts data from an Oracle Siebel database, transforms it using PySpark, loads it into a Teradata database, and validates the data.
+This project implements a comprehensive ETL (Extract, Transform, Load) pipeline using Apache Airflow, Python, and PySpark.
+The pipeline is designed to extract data from an Oracle Siebel database, transform it using PySpark for data cleansing and enrichment, and load the processed data into a Teradata database.
+The workflow is orchestrated and scheduled using Apache Airflow, ensuring automated and timely data processing.
+Additionally, the project includes data validation steps to ensure data quality and integrity, along with configuration management through environment variables for secure and flexible setup.
+This project serves as a robust framework for building efficient, reliable, and scalable data pipelines.

 ## Architecture Diagram